 There are different types of taxis.
 You have the tricycles which come both in the form of traditional bicycles with attached seating carriers as well as motorcycles with attached carriers (picture).
 Make sure you always arrange the fare with the driver before your ride to avoid being overcharged or even scammed (like he brings you to some “tourist attraction” or shop where he gets some commission).
 A fair price for a 10-15 minute ride would be 80 Pesos.

 In the bigger cities like Manila and Cebu you can also find some “proper” taxis, means cars.
 If you use one make sure he turns on the meter as he starts driving.
 The flagfall is at 40 Pesos and if your ride is like 15-20 minutes then the cost would be around 140-180 Pesos, depending on the traffic situation.
 That’s almost the same, well maybe slightly more expensive than the cabs in Thailand.
 You can also hire a taxi for the whole day for about 2,000-4,000 Pesos (negotiable).

-A new and popular alternative is the Grab App for private car taxis.
+A new and popular alternative is the Grab App, the “Uber of Southeast Asia” (private car taxis).

 - Advantages: Privacy, comfort (hopefully) and time-effectiveness as you don’t have to figure out which one of the dozen of different jeepneys travels to your desired destination.

 - Disadvantages: They are often hard to find.
 Means when you decide “oh let’s just grab a cap” you might have to walk down the streets for 20 minutes or wait on the road until eventually one appears.
 The exception are of course the car taxis in Manila where you see more taxis than normal cars in some areas.
 The same goes for the availability of Grab in the big cities vs the smaller towns.